Quiz-Bowl-OSU-Capstone/Quiz-Bowl/README.md

 # Quiz Bowl Capstone Repository
 ### Description
 This repository contains the Azure Functions code for the Quiz Bowl API, a crucial part of the Quiz Bowl project.
-Code in this repository will be automatically linked and deployed to the production Quiz Bowl database.
+The code in this repository is the same code as is in the "qzblapi" Function App in the Azure Portal.
+Any deployments made to the main branch will automatically redeploy on the qzblapi app (AKA PRODUCTION) on the Azure platform.

 ### File Structure
 This entire repository contains a single Functions app.
 The src folder contains all of the individual Functions that are part of this app.